 All financial aid awards are made in accordance with three criteria: demonstrated financial need, the student’s ability to maintain satisfactory academic progress, and availability of funds.
 Completed files are processed on a first-come, first-served basis.
 A financial aid file is complete only after the following documents or information have been received:

 - A completed FAFSA on file with the U.S. Department of Education.
 The processed FAFSA must be valid and have the University of Michigan-Dearborn school code (002326) listed so that OFAS can obtain the results electronically.

 - The submission of all other information requested by the Office of Financial Aid & Scholarships (required prior to disbursement of federal aid), including verification documents if necessary.

 Once a student’s financial aid file has been reviewed and deemed complete by a financial aid counselor, a financial aid package will be processed and an award notification will be mailed or Emailed to the student.
-The initial financial aid package will be based on assumed enrollment of at least half-time (4 or more credit hours) status for the fall and winter semesters.
-Financial aid awards can be viewed on UM-Dearborn Connect.
+The initial financial aid package will be based on assumed enrollment of at least half-time status (4 or more credits hours) status for the Fall and Winter semesters.
+Financial aid awards can be viewed on the Financial Aid & Scholarship Self Service Portal.

 Federal financial aid programs can only pay for one repeat of a passed course (passed meaning grade “C” or higher).
 For example, if a student enrolls and earns a grade of “C” in a course, the student’s enrollment status for financial aid will include that course attempt.
 If a student enrolls a second time in the same course, the course will be included in the student’s enrollment status for financial aid.
 If the student enrolls for a third time, financial aid will not include the course in the student’s eligibility for aid.
 When a course is repeated, the previous enrollment is deducted from the calculation of successfully completed courses; therefore, this will lower your Cumulative Completion Rate.